mcsee/Software-Design-Articles/Articles/Opinion/50 Fundamental Advices for Junior Developers/readme.md

 * * *

 Explore, explore, explore.
-Do not just follow the trends, find what you like and stick to it.
+Don't just follow the trends, find what you like and stick to it.
 You don't need to know everything, expanding on what you enjoy doing is the key.

 Https://x.com/codename_arl